Lawn mower: Cylinder or reel mowers

 A cylinder mower or reel mower carries a fixed, horizontal cutting blade at the desired height of cut.
 Over this is a fast-spinning reel of blades which force the grass past the cutting bar.
 Each blade in the blade cylinder forms a helix around the reel axis, and the set of spinning blades describes a cylinder.

 Of all the mowers, a properly adjusted cylinder mower makes the cleanest cut of the grass, and this allows the grass to heal more quickly.
 The cut of a well-adjusted cylinder mower is straight and definite, as if cut with a pair of scissors.
 This clean cut promotes healthier, thicker and more resilient lawn growth that is more resistant to disease, weeds and parasites.
 Lawn cut with a cylinder mower is less likely to result in yellow, white or brown discolouration as a result of leaf shredding.
-While the cutting action is often likened to that of scissors, it is not necessary for the blades of the spinning cylinder to contact the horizontal cutting bar.
-If the gap between the blades is less than the thickness of the grass blades, a clean cut can still be made.
-If more, however, the grass will slip through.
+While the cutting action is often likened to that of scissors, it is neither necessary nor desirable for the blades of the spinning cylinder to contact the horizontal cutting bar.
+When the reel touches the cutting bar the work required by the mower increases dramatically.
+When the gap between the blades is less than the thickness of the grass blades, a clean cut can still be made without additional friction.
+When the gap is greater than the thickness of the grass blades, grass will slip through the gap uncut.
 Reel mowers also have more difficulty mowing over uneven terrain.

 There are many variants of the cylinder mower.
 Push mowers have no engine and are usually used on smaller lawn areas where access is a problem, where noise pollution is undesirable and where air pollution is unwanted.
 As the mower is pushed along, the wheels drive gears which rapidly spin the reel.
 Typical cutting widths are 10 to 16 in.
 Advances in materials and engineering have resulted in these mowers being very light and easy to operate and manoeuvre compared with their predecessors while still giving all the cutting advantages of professional cylinder mowers.
 Their distinct environmental benefits, both in noise and air pollution, are also strong selling points, something not lost on many international zoos, animal sanctuaries and exclusive hotel groups.